mays88/PerscholasProject/README.md

 ## Utilize reasonable data structuring practices.

+Created Error handling, separation of concerns, and have a consistent data model.

 ## Create GET routes for all data that should be exposed to the client.

 GET routes have been created for Todos, Users, and Calendar.